nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ---------|---------
 Menu Bar | The area where you can click to navigate and view some of TAB's features (e.g. help, reminder and calendar).
 See [Features](#features) for more details.
 Menu Item | A button that you can click to view the stated feature, or to quit TAB (for <kbd>Exit</kbd>). <br> - Note: Clicking on <kbd>View</kbd> → <kbd>Students</kbd> brings you to the last displayed list of students and not the full list of students.
 Command Box | The text field where you key in commands that are meant to be processed by TAB.
-TAB will execute the command after you pressed <kbd>Enter</kbd>.
+TAB will execute the command after you press <kbd>Enter</kbd>.
 Result Display | The area that shows the result of the execution of the command.
-If the command entered has been executed successfully, it will display relevant success messages, otherwise, it will show error messages indicating the cause of the error.
+If the command entered has been executed successfully, it will display the relevant success message.
+Otherwise, it will show an error message indicating the cause of the error.
-Student List | The area that shows the list of students you have in TAB.
+Student List | The panel that shows the list of students you have in TAB.
 Student Card | The area that shows the details of a student.
 See [Managing Students](#managing-students) for more details.
-Lesson List | The area that shows the name of the student you have selected together with a list of lessons that the student has.
+Lesson List | The panel that shows the name of the student you have selected together with a list of lessons that the student has.
 Lesson Card | The area that shows the details of a lesson.
 See [Managing Lessons](#managing-lessons) for more details.
-Center Panel | The area that displays the lists of students and lessons, calendar or the list of tags depending on the command you have entered.
+Center Panel | The region that displays the lists of students and lessons, calendar or the list of tags depending on the command you have entered.
 See [Features](#features) for more details.
 Footer | The area which shows where TAB saves your student details to.
 For example, **./data/addressbook.json** means that TAB saves your data to the sub-folder **data** in the home folder (where TAB located in) with file name **addressbook.json**. <br> ![fileStorage](images/annotatedFileStorage.png) <br> <div class="caption">Location of the saved data.</div>